daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 title: Diffing Spark DataFrames
 ---

+_This blog post presupposes basic knowledge of Apache Spark_.

-We've got two data sets A and B with the same schema.
+Suppose one has two data sets A and B with the same schema.
 We expect them to be equal, i.e.

-1. Every record in A is in B (condition 1)
+1. Every record in A is in B
-2. Every record in B is in A (condition 2)
+2. Every record in B is in A
-3. A and B have the same number of records (condition 3)
+3. A and B have the same number of records

-In addition to verifying that these three conditions hold we want to write any records that violate a condition to a human readable file for further inspection.
+We would like to verify that these three conditions hold for the datasets.
+We also want to write any records that violate a condition to a human readable file for further inspection.

 ## When could this be useful?
 Suppose you have a Spark application or similar ETL job that writes structured